how to become a ui designer (2023 Guide)

 - Tell us about yourself.

-- Why did you decide to become a UI Designer?
+- Why did you decide to pursue a UI Designer career?

 - Where do you see yourself in five years?